HenryDashwood/git-legislation/README.md

   renders word-level `del`/`ins` marks, with a compare form and per-version "changes from previous" links on every document page.
 Comparison is whitespace-insensitive, because upstream serves the same CLML both compact and pretty-printed.
-- ~~Attach effects records as annotations~~ Ingestion done: `ingest-effects` reads the Changes to Legislation feeds (`/changes/{affected,affecting}/{path}/data.feed`) into `effects` + `effect_provisions`, keyed on the upstream `EffectId` and idempotent on re-run.
-Each record carries the effect type, the affecting instrument and provision, in-force date, commencement authority, and the `Applied` flag saying whether the revised text already reflects it. `effects-coverage` reports how many effects resolve to a local provision.
-Still to do: surface them on diff cards and build the changeset view.
+- ~~Attach effects records as annotations~~ Done: `ingest-effects` reads the Changes to Legislation feeds (`/changes/{affected,affecting}/{path}/data.feed`) into `effects` + `effect_provisions`, keyed on the upstream `EffectId` and idempotent on re-run.
+Each record carries the effect type, the affecting instrument and provision, in-force date, commencement authority, and the `Applied` flag.
+Diff cards now carry attributions, **confirmation-first**: an effect is pinned to a provision only where that provision demonstrably changed between the two versions, and anything that cannot be corroborated is listed separately rather than asserted. `verify-effects` measures this — currently **91% of applied textual effects are confirmed** across the pilot acts.
-- Changesets, not timelines: render one amending instrument as a single changeset touching many documents — the genuinely novel view nobody else offers. `ingest-effects --direction affecting` already collects the data for this.
+- ~~Changesets, not timelines~~ Done: `GET /changesets/{id}` and `/changesets/{id}` in the web app render one amending instrument across every document it touched, with textual/applied/prospective counts per affected act.
 - Markdown quality work, since a noisy converter means noisy diffs:
   - Add a Markdown quality audit command; compare XML structure against Markdown output for full-text CLML records; flag missing schedules, weak headings, table-heavy documents, and